bishwaruppaul/bishwaruppaul.github.io/README.md

 The site has been created using Flatly theme from Bootswatch.

-This repository contains only the files contained in the folder _site.

 The whole R project is contained in the repository "My Website".
+This repository contains only the files from the folder _site.